1. Introduction – what is good tone?

 High register (A5–C5)

 Acoustically, the oboe is softer in the high register than the low register.
-For ease of response and so the volume matches the lower register, blow more strongly and with more focus in the air stream in the high register.
-This focus is what will help the higher notes project rather than by having a “large” sound.
-The oral cavity can be shaped into more of an “e” vowel, and/or the reed can be rolled in and/or the mouth closed slightly as necessary for good pitch.
+For ease of response and so the volume matches that of the lower register, blow more strongly and with more focus in the air stream.
+This focus is what will help the higher notes project as they do not naturally have a “large” sound.
+To help create this focus, the oral cavity can also be shaped into more of an “e” vowel, and/or the reed can be rolled in and/or the mouth closed slightly.
+Another way to adjust the oral cavity for more focus is to lift the palate, which can be accomplished by raising the eyebrows.

 Very high register (C-sharp6–A6)